 What are the differences between these 4 different machines, and how did they compare when sanding this floor?

-First up was the Clarke Epoch 16” buffer with the HydraSand sanding disc attached.
+First up was the American Sanders Epoch 16” buffer (formerly Clarke) with the HydraSand sanding disc attached.
 This is a 2-speed buffer, meaning that one option is to run it like a normal buffer with a normal drive block on 175 RPM.
 You could also run it with the HydraSand and the steel plates (as well as steel backer pads) on the 300 RPM setting, which Joe did in this video.
 This brought the machine up to 130 pounds total––a lot of weight for a buffer, and ended up giving Joe a very aggressive cut.
 The Epoch is great for use with multidirection flooring and cupped flooring.
 As you can see, the Epoch took some of the flooring down to bare wood and did a good job of eliminating some of the cupping.

 Next was the Bona FlexiSand DCS buffer with the 6 disc multihead attached.
 The FlexiSand is closer to a traditional buffer than the others in this lineup.
 You have the option either use the multihead, which Joe used, or a disc that uses bolt-on paper.
 Joe used medium interface pads here without steel plates.
 A unique feature of the FlexiSand is that you are able to adjust the angle of the handle up and down to change the amount of pressure applied to the floor.
 This machine has good dust collection.
 The cut of the FlexiSand was not as aggressive as the Epoch––it’s about 30 pounds lighter, which makes a difference––you can see this when comparing their cut paths.